coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Error Propagation.md

 These two extremes serve as bounds for $f(\bar{x})$.
 Any value of $\bar{x}$ plus $\Delta x$ error will be between these values.
 In this example, the effect of the error on $f(\bar{x})$ is quite large.

 We can use the **Taylor series** to estimate this error analytically.
+We want
 ![](Pasted%20image%2020240214153033.png)